deckhouse/virtualization/docs/USER_GUIDE.md

 #### USBDevice Conditions

 The [USBDevice](/modules/virtualization/cr.html#usbdevice) resource provides status conditions that reflect its readiness and attachment state.
+These conditions are available in `.status.conditions`.

 - **Ready**: Indicates whether the device is ready to use.
   - `Ready`: Device is ready to use.